openhab/openhab-core/itests/org.openhab.core.auth.oauth2client.tests/README.md

-This is a working bundle for demonstrating/ testing the Oauth2 client.
+This is a working bundle for demonstrating/ testing the OAuth2 client.
 Passwords, secrets, etc have to be configured through config admin in order for it to work

-Simply deploy it to the runtime; then smarthome oauth commands will be registered and ready to test.
+Simply deploy it to the runtime; then openhab:oauth commands will be registered and ready to test.

 # Example 1: (Using authorization code)